 2. Inability to Identify Measurable Results

-The challenge is to have a single version of the truth for financial performance and banking performance reporting.
-Temenos T24 is a market leading solution, but it can be quite complex for finance users to extract the key data in a way that can be reconstructed to show the total financial position of the bank.
+Temenos T24 is a market-leading solution, but it can be quite complex for finance users to extract the key data in a way that can be reconstructed to show the total financial position of the bank.

 It is, of course, possible to get lists of loans and deposits, but what's really needed to satisfy the finance department’s requirements is a comprehensive data model built for financial reporting.
 Along with the ability to report at the right point in time, and on a repeatable basis.